 Back to the pop up gigs.
 My live setup consisted of acoustic guitar, one vocal mic, my iPhone to play the backing tracks through the AUX output of the EON, some cheap and cheerful in-ear monitors for the click and backing tracks and of course the fully charged and fully portable JBL EON EON ONE PRO.
 All well and good at home but what about out in the real world with weather and real life humans listening?

 My first pop up gig was on the Wellington the waterfront behind Te Papa and the set up worked a treat!
 Once I found a spot, set up and pack down were quick and easy.
 I could carry the whole rig by myself in one trip from the car (extra points!) and it sounded great!
 I didn’t need to find a power outlet to plug into as it runs on the rechargeable lithium-ion battery.
 It absolutely cranked, volume wise, and there was still plenty of headroom.
 I could happily play for over six hours before the system would need a recharge.

 Since then I have done other pop up gigs, house parties and even taken it to a family reunion and used the Bluetooth function to blast out tunes for the kiddies to dance to.
 It really is a system that is suited for every occasion.

-If you are looking for ease of use, minimalism, power and portability for your solo or duo act or public address needs then I would highly recommend the battery powered JBL EON EON ONE PRO.
+If you are looking for ease of use, minimalism, power and portability for your solo or duo act or public address needs — actually the list goes on as I can think of cafe gigs, marriage celebrants, schools, stud shows, outdoor gym class instructors and more — I would highly recommend the battery powered JBL EON EON ONE PRO.